When Robotics Meets Wireless Communications: An Introductory Tutorial: CaTP Examples

-\item {\bf Communications-aware Trajectory for PV equipped robots}.
-Recently, there has been an interest in adding solar PV panels to UAVs.
-One of the main motivations for adding PV panels to the UAVs is to extend their flying time as much as possible.
-This addition converts the UAVs into agents that can perform three main actions: transmit data, move, and recharge batteries through their solar panels.
-Interestingly, both the solar power production of the UAV's PV panels and the quality of its communications are a function of the UAV position.
-By giving the UAV the ability to produce energy, the \ac{CaTP} problem becomes more complex.
-Indeed, we now have to consider not only the motion and communications aspects, but the energy generation aspect as well.
+{\bf iii.
+Communications-aware Trajectory for PV equipped robots}.
+Solar PV panels can be added to \acp{UAV} to extend their flying time.
+This allows the \acp{UAV} to recharge their batteries through the solar panels.
+Both the power production of the PV panels and the quality of the communications depend on the \ac{UAV} position.
+This makes the \ac{CaTP} problem more complex by considering not only the motion and communications aspects but also the energy harvesting aspect as well.

-In \cite{UAV20}, the authors consider the problem of optimizing the 3D trajectory of a UAV equipped with a PV solar panel that must provide a wireless communication service to ground users.
-The trajectory is optimized to maximize the overall throughput provided to the users during a certain amount of time.
-The trajectory is optimized while simultaneously taking into account the communications, the solar power production, and the motion-induced energy consumption.
-In \cite{UAV21}, the authors addressed the same problem; the UAV can produce energy for self-consumption, but can also sell it.
-In addition, the users are charged by the amount of data processed by the UAV.
-The objective is to optimize the UAV trajectory to maximize the overall revenue.
-In this problem, the energy and data transmitted are both translated into money, and thus the optimization target representing the revenue is a weighted sum of the data received by the UAV from the users, the energy consumed, and the energy sold.
-Note that this particular problem is a mixture of a CATP problem and a smart-grid problem.
-The authors in \cite{UAV5} consider a framework in which UAVs equipped with transceivers and PV panels forming part of a heterogeneous network must optimize their behaviour in order to minimize the overall energy consumption of the network, while providing certain service to the users.
+In \cite{UAV11}, the authors optimize the 3D trajectory of a \ac{UAV} equipped with a PV solar panel that must provide communications, see section \ref{sec:ExamplesDetails} for details.
+A variation of this problem is presented in \cite{UAV21} where the \ac{UAV} can sell the energy generated and the users are charged by the amount of data processed by the \ac{UAV}.
+The objective is to optimize the \ac{UAV} trajectory to maximize the revenue.
+The energy and data transmitted are both translated into money, and thus the optimization target representing the revenue is a weighted sum of the data received by the UAV from the users, the energy consumed, and the energy sold.
+The authors in \cite{UAV5} optimize the behaviour of \acp{UAV} which are equipped with transceivers and PV panels to minimize the overall energy consumption of a heterogeneous communications network.

-\item {\bf Trajectory Design for Small-Scale Fading Compensation}.
-As mentioned in section \ref{Comm:channel}, the small-scale fading provokes large variations in the channel gain over small distances (compared to the wavelength used).
-These variations can significantly degrade the performance of the communication system; thus, it is important to compensate this phenomenon.
-One way to perform this compensation is to control the position of the robot's antenna, which is done by controlling the position of the robot itself.
-By doing this, the robots can leverage the spatial variations of small-scale fading to improve in a smart fashion the channel gain observed.